ISRO: Navigation with Indian Constellation (NavIC)

 IRNSS with an operational name NavIC is an independent regional navigation satellite system developed by India.
 It is designed to provide accurate position information service to users in India as well as the region extending up to 1500 km from its borders, which is its primary service area.
 IRNSS provides two types of services, namely, Standard Positioning Service (SPS) and Restricted Service (RS), providing a position accuracy of better than 20 m in the primary service area.

 Other satellites

 Kalpana-1 (MetSat-1) was ISRO's first dedicated meteorological satellite.
 Indo-French satellite SARAL on 25 February 2013.
 SARAL (or "Satellite with ARgos and AltiKa") is a cooperative altimetry technology mission, used for monitoring the oceans' surface and sea levels.
 AltiKa measures ocean surface topography with an accuracy of 8 mm, compared to 2.5 cm on average using altimeters, and with a spatial resolution of 2 km.

 Launch vehicles

 During the 1960s and 1970s, India initiated its own launch vehicles owing to geopolitical and economic considerations.
-In the 1960s–1970s, the country developed a sounding rocket, and by the 1980s, research had yielded the Satellite Launch Vehicle-3 and the more advanced Augmented Satellite Launch Vehicle (ASLV), complete with operational supporting infrastructure.
+In the 1960s–1970s, the country developed a sounding rocket, and by the 1980s, research had yielded the Satellite Launch Vehicle-3 (SLV-3) and the more advanced Augmented Satellite Launch Vehicle (ASLV), complete with operational supporting infrastructure.